paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend-setting-up-app.md

 <!--more-->

+_This is an onging series of articles.
+It's highly recommended you start with [part 0](/2017/07/rails-5.1-api-with-vue.js-frontend-part-0-stack-choices/)!_

 # Installing the right version of Rails

 Since we've decided to use Rails 5.1, that's what we should get.
 If you don't have it already,